George Topping: Playing career

-The following the season the sides met in round four.
+The following seasons, the sides met in round four.
 It was a spiteful affair with fights erupting at regular intervals.
-Late in the final quarter South Melbourne defender Bert Streckfuss felled, struck unconscious.
+Late in the final quarter, South Melbourne defender Bert Streckfuss was struck unconscious.

 Field umpire, Lardie Tulloch promptly reported Topping, who was escorted from the ground by Carlton supporters who were either showing their support or for his own protection.

 At the subsequent tribunal hearing, Topping admitted that he had lost his head and struck Streckfuss in retaliation for Streckfuss's previous elbowing of Andy McDonald.
 The tribunal took a dim view of the incident and suspended Topping for the remainder of the 1910 season and all of 1911.

-There were further repercussions for both Topping and Streckfuss when they were called before the Carlton Court a fortnight later charged with assault.
-Found guilty, the bench decided to set an example and both were fined the maximum £10, in default three months imprisonment.
+There were further repercussions for both Topping and Streckfuss when they were called before the Carlton Court a fortnight later and charged with assault.
+Found guilty, the bench decided to set an example, and both were fined the maximum of £10, in default of three months imprisonment.

 Topping returned for a single game in 1912, kicking Carlton's opening goal of the season and two more for the match.
-During the following week he sustained an injury and was not selected for round 2.
+During the following week, he sustained an injury and was not selected for round 2.
 Still on crutches in May, he took no further part in the season.

-Following an unsuccessful foray into umpiring Topping rejoined the Blues for 1914 kicking three goal against Melbourne in round one.
-The next week against Geelong he turned awkwardly after taking a mark and dislocated a bone in his ankle.
-He hobbled through remainder of the game but his season ended with the final siren.
+Following an unsuccessful foray into umpiring, Topping rejoined the Blues for 1914, kicking three goals against Melbourne in round one.
+The next week against Geelong, he turned awkwardly after taking a mark and dislocated a bone in his ankle.
+He hobbled through the remainder of the game, but his season ended with the final siren.

-Reappearing in round two 1916 he kicked two goals and the next week against Richmond his final goal in his 125th and last match.
+Reappearing in round two of 1916 he kicked two goals, and the next week against Richmond, he scored his final goal in his 125th and last match.